uphold/topper-docs/docs/widgets.md

   </TabItem>
 </Tabs>

-After a **bootstrap token** has been generated, a Topper session can be started by opening a browser window for the end user at the [Topper app URL](./environments.md).
+After a **bootstrap token** has been generated, a Topper session can be started by opening a browser window for the end user using Topper's app URL.
 The **bootstrap token** should be added to the `bt` parameter of the query string.

 <Tabs>
   <TabItem label="Sandbox" value="sandbox" default>